dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		iType:
 			"global" - global Sketch position, good before Pocket or any other operation, Sketch global position is temporary, FreeCAD bug? after Sketch edit the Sketch position will be lost, use "attach" to keep it
 			"attach" - AttachmentOffset position, global position will be converted to AttachmentOffset, make sure the Support is set for Sketch, the Clones may not have Support, use global instead
+			"auto" - recognize if Sketch has Support, if yes this will be "attach", if no Support this will be "global", it is useful to move Pads

 ##### Usage: